tolo/InterfaCSS/README.markdown

 * Better documentation.
 * Parser performance enhancements (some work has already been done here, but more can be done).

-And of couse - all feedback is most welcome!
+And of course - all feedback is most welcome!